bahaaEldeen1999/Marioplex-Backend/readMe.md

 ## run for developers <br/>
 ### first install the devDependencies and dependencies by running
 > npm install
-### then set node enviroment to be running in production , if you are on  linux run
+### then set node enviroment to be running in development , if you are on  linux run
 > export NODE_ENV=development
 ### if you are on windows run
 > set NODE_ENV=development